buildkite/docs/pages/integrations/artifactory.md

 <%= image "artifactory-go-local-repository.png", width: 1484/2, height: 674/2, alt: "Screenshot of an artifact in the go-local repository in Artifactory" %>

-> 📘 Retrieving Artifacts with Buildkite Agent
+> 📘 Retrieving artifacts using the Buildkite Agent
-> The Buildkite Agent uses the Buildkite API to fetch the correct download URLs to download artifacts from Artifactory.
+> The Buildkite Agent uses Buildkite's APIs to fetch the correct URLs to download artifacts from Artifactory.
 By default, the agent searches for artifacts uploaded within the same build.
-To download artifacts that were uploaded in different builds using <code>buildkite-agent artifact download</code> or [artifacts-buildkite-plugin] (https://github.com/buildkite-plugins/artifacts-buildkite-plugin), we need to pass the [BUILDKITE_BUILD_ID] (https://buildkite.com/docs/agent/v3/cli-artifact#build) of the job through which the artifact was uploaded, as additional information to the <code>--build</code> argument.
+To download artifacts that were uploaded in different builds using [`buildkite-agent artifact download`](/docs/agent/v3/cli-artifact#downloading-artifacts) or [artifacts-buildkite-plugin](https://github.com/buildkite-plugins/artifacts-buildkite-plugin), pass the [`BUILDKITE_BUILD_ID`](/docs/agent/v3/cli-artifact#downloading-artifacts-options) of the job through which the artifact was uploaded, as additional information to the `--build` option's argument.

 ## Using Artifactory for package management